etuonudavid/San_Martins_Store_Sales_Report/README.md

 **Tool Used**
 - Microsoft Power Bi - for charts
-- PowerPoint - for backgroound design.
+- PowerPoint - for background design.

 download and interact with the report